hybridgroup/commander/README.md

 v0.x.x
 ```

-If not installed try using home brew `brew install node`, or directly from the [package file](http://nodejs.org/dist/v0.10.31/node-v0.10.31.pkg).
+If not installed try using homebrew `brew install node`, or directly from the [package file](http://nodejs.org/dist/v0.10.31/node-v0.10.31.pkg).

 2. Install Ionic, Gulp, Cordova and Phonegap: